PREVIOUS GROUP VEHICLES

 -GUV W86267 (scrapped Churnet Valley Railway Jul 2017)

 -GUV E86828 (sold to Gloucerstershire Warwickshire Railway Dec 2017)

 -QQX ADB975492 (sold to East Lancs Railway 2019)

 In 2010 the group made use of a good opportunity to gain standard mechanical spares that were suitable for use of the Class 104 fleet.
 This opportunity came in the form of ultrasonic test unit 901001, a power twin set that had been extremely heavily modified from a pair of Class 101 vehicles.
 It had been purchased in 2008 by the supporting charity of the Churnet Valley as a works train for the permanent way department, but very quickly was found to be a poor choice.
 The vehicles were stripped of parts over an 18 month period, with a lot of parts not suitable for Class 104's also sold or donated to a variety of other groups, railways and projects.
 Other components, such as the three phase generator, also found further use around the railway.

 -977391 (scrapped Churnet Valley Railway Mar 2012)

 -977392 (scrapped Churnet Valley Railway Mar 2012)

-Although the group have not yet scrapped any of the 13 preserved examples, 30 years of storage in the open with no restoration work having been undertaken has taken its toll on several of our fleet.
-Previously these have been retained on a long term basis on the grounds that fortunes may pick up if restoration groups grow in size and more vehicles can be returned to service.
+30 years of storage in the open with no restoration work having been undertaken has taken its toll on several of our fleet.
+Many of these have been retained on a long term basis on the grounds that fortunes may pick up if restoration groups grow in size and more vehicles can be returned to service.
 However, as their condition worsens and siding space becomes tighter at preserved railways, it is becoming harder to justify their retention.
-Some difficult decisions may have to be taken to also break up some of these vehicles for spares.
-So far, it has been agreed for the following vehicle to be scrapped:
+Some difficult decisions have therefore had to be taken to also break up some of these vehicles for spares.
+So far, one vehicle has sadly "lost the battle" and been heavily stripped for spares and scrapped: